University of Hawaii Marching Band

 The University of Hawaiʻi Rainbow Warrior Marching Band is a marching band for the University of Hawaiʻi at Mānoa.

 History

 The first band at the University of Hawaiʻi at Mānoa was established in 1923.
-The only university marching band in the state of Hawaii and the biggest student organization on campus performs pregame and halftime at all the Hawaiʻi Warriors football home games at Aloha Stadium, including bowl games, as well as pep band at home games for basketball and volleyball.
+The only university marching band in the state of Hawaii and the biggest student organization on campus performs pregame and halftime at all the Hawaiʻi Warriors football home games at the Clarence T.C.
+Ching Athletics Complex, including bowl games, as well as pep band at home games for basketball and volleyball.

+The band celebrated their 100th anniversary in 2023 with brand new uniforms debuted at their season opener football game against Stanford.

 General information

-The UH marching band consists of over 220 members.
-Under the direction of Adam Kehl, it is considered a one-credit graded course at the University of Hawaiʻi at Mānoa.
+The UH marching band consists of over 200 members.
+Under the direction of Dr. Thomas Kloss and Assistant Band Director Gwen Nakamura, it is considered a one-credit graded course at the University of Hawaiʻi at Mānoa.
 Students enrolled receive a tuition waiver, with rehearsals three days a week.

 The band played at the 2008 Sugar Bowl.

-Instrumentation includes approximately 19 flutes and piccolos, 10 clarinets, 30 alto/tenor saxophones, 20 French horns, 30 trumpets, 22 trombones, 10 baritones, 18 tubas, 30 percussion and 14 color guard.
+Instrumentation includes flutes and piccolos, clarinets, alto/tenor saxophones, French horns, trumpets, trombones, baritones, tubas, percussion and color guard.